hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 i know about parens, added them for readability, but thanks for the thing about return

 [10:56:12](#16291113722369YVesF:gitter.im) <GalenIvanov (Galen Ivanov)>:
-OK, I thought this may be the case í ½í¸„
+OK, I thought this may be the case ğŸ˜„

 [10:58:51](#16291115312371BdXjE:gitter.im) <GalenIvanov (Galen Ivanov)>:
 Are you interested in seeing a small edit of your function?
 (It's good enough already)